 San Quirico d’Orcia is a small and quiet village located in Val d’Orcia,

 Do you remember a row of cypresses in the middle of the Tuscan hills with a clear sky?
-A postcard image, right?
-Well, those cypresses famous for their simplicity are found in the municipality of San Quirico and represent Tuscany and Italy all over the world.
+A picture postcard, right?
+Well, those cypresses famous for their simplicity are located in the municipality of San Quirico and represent Tuscany and Italy all over the world.
 The village is very well known today but had a certain relevance since ancient times.
 Already in 300 BC the first brotherhoods had settled in the town which at that time was called Ena.

 Being one of the landmarks of the Via Francigena and a resting place for the Umbrian-Marche merchants who were heading to Florence, made San Quirico acquire, from the Middle Ages onwards, even greater notoriety.
 The village is also mentioned by the archbishop of Canterbury, Sigerico, during his journey along the Via Francigena and defines it as “Sce Quiric”.
 The town has always played a focal role in the economy of the Val d’Orcia.

-Modern pilgrims are able to relive the history of the village, together with its uniqueness, by entering the narrow streets of the historic center.
-The building that most catches the eye is the “Collegiate“.
+Modern pilgrims are able to relive the history of the village, together with its uniqueness, by entering the narrow streets of the historic centre.
+The building that most stands out is the “Collegiate“.
 It is a Romanesque-style place of worship dedicated to Saints Quirico and Giulitta.
-Inside there is a wonderful fifteenth-century altarpiece depicting the Madonna and Child, the angels and saints of Sano di Pietro.
+Inside there is a wonderful fifteenth-century altarpiece depicting the Madonna and Child, the angels, and saints of Sano di Pietro.

 Outside the village

-Just outside the village, there are two spots that are definitely worth visiting.
+Just outside the village, there are two spots that you should definitely visit.
 The Chapel of the Madonna di Vitaleta is a late Renaissance church built in the Tuscan hills.
 A suggestive image that can only arouse emotions for the tourist.
 For many years it was a place of adoration of the Virgin of Consolation.
-The other place worthy of note is Bagno Vignoni.
-It is a fraction of San Quirico that has an incredible square that is extraordinary to say the least.
-In the center of it there is in fact a hot tub of thermal water.
+The other remarkable place is Bagno Vignoni.
+It is a hamlet of San Quirico that has an incredible square that is nothing short of extraordinary.
+In the centre of it there is in fact a hot tub of thermal water.

 In the village, in addition to history, there are also many events that enliven the days of the villagers during the year.
-Let’s start with some parties that have the power to stimulate the palate of travelers.
-The Orcia Wine Festival takes place in April, where the best DOC wine producers of the valley offer their wines for tasting.
-In December, however, new oil is celebrated in the “oil festival ”.
-Stands, aromas and flavors accompany tourists together with folkloristic shows.
+Let’s start with some events that have the power to stimulate the palate of travellers.
+The Orcia Wine Festival takes place in April.
+Here the best DOC wine producers of the valley offer their wines for tasting.
+In December, however, new oil is celebrated in the “Festa dell’Olio” (Oil Festival).
+Stands, aromas and flavours accompany tourists together with folkloristic shows.

 - Collegiate of Saints Quirico and Giulitta